cyber-dojo/cyber-dojo/CONTRIBUTING.md

 [Alpine Linux](https://alpinelinux.org/) or
 [Ubuntu](https://www.ubuntu.com/) or
 [Debian](https://www.debian.org/).

-If the official dockerhub image for a language is Ubuntu/Debian then experience has shown it's typically best to use that so the nightly Travis build gets the :latest image.
+However, if the official dockerhub image for a language is Ubuntu/Debian then experience has shown it's typically best to use that so the nightly Travis build gets the :latest image.
   - the [Java,JUnit](https://github.com/cyber-dojo-languages/java-junit) Alpine based image is 114MB.